Belyi's theorem revisited: 1. The Moduli Field of a Curve

 {\bf (1.1) Notation.} Let $C$ be a field and let $p: X \ra \Spec(C)$ be a variety.
 For any $\sigma \in \Aut(C)$, we denote by $X^\sigma/C$ the variety consisting of the scheme $X$ and the structure morphism $X \,\, \stackrel{p}{\longrightarrow} \,\, \Spec(C) \,\, \stackrel{\Spec(\sigma)}{\longrightarrow} \,\, \Spec(C)$.

 Note that the scheme underlying the variety $X^\sigma/C$ is the same as the scheme underlying the variety $X/C$.
 In particular, the function field of $X^\sigma/C$ is the same as the function field of $X/C$, and an isomorphism between $X^\sigma/C$ and $X/C$ is an {\em auto}morphism of the scheme $X$.
-Unfortunately, the above notation does not exist in the language of classical varieties.
+Unfortunately, the concept of changing the structure morphisms by $\Spec(\sigma)$ does not exist in the language of classical varieties.
 However, the following remark shows that the variety $X^\sigma/C$ is isomorphic to that variety which is usually denoted by $X^\sigma/C$ in the language of classical varieties; the isomorphism is induced by $\sigma$.